flyingrobots/git-kv/docs/tasks/US-G11-Sync-Logic-Force-and-Admin-Check.md

 - **`--force` mode:**
   - When invoked, it performs a `git push --force <mirror_remote> <refspec>` for all diverging refs where the Stargate is the source of truth.
+  - **Diverging Definition:** A ref is "diverging" if its OID on the Stargate and the mirror are different, and neither is an ancestor of the other (i.e., `git merge-base` shows no common ancestor or different tips with no fast-forward).
+  - **Mirror-Only Refs:** Refs present only on the mirror (not on Stargate) are deleted from the mirror.
+This behavior is configurable via a `--delete-mirror-only` flag (default: true).
+  - **Read-Only/Protected Refs:** If a ref is protected on the mirror (e.g., GitHub branch protection rules), the force push will fail for that specific ref.
+This failure is logged, and the operation continues for other refs (configurable strictness via `--fail-on-protected-ref` flag).
   - This operation will overwrite any commits on the mirror that are not present on the Stargate.
 - **Admin Check:**
   - Before executing `--force`, the command verifies that the user running it is listed in the `stargate.admins` section of the `.kv/policy.yaml` file.